 - Destination address of the local APIC. - VECTOR[7:0] indicating interrupt priority of up to 256 interrupt vectors.
 This information is captured in the IRR register for Fixed and Lowest Priority interrupt message types. - Trigger Mode indicating edge triggered or level-sensitive (which requires and EOI response to the source). - Message Type[3:0] indicating the type of interrupt to be presented to the local APIC.
 For Fixed and Lowest Priority message types, the interrupt is processed through the target local APIC.
 For all other message types, the interrupt is sent directly to the destination CPU core.
 There is a 5-line interrupt interface to the CPU core for INTR, SMI, NMI, INIT and STARTUP interrupts.
-The message types are provided in Table 16-2.
+For locally-generated interrupts, control is provided by local vector tables or LVTs.
+Separate LVTs are provided for each interrupt source, allowing for unique entry point for each source.
+The LVT contains the VECTOR[7:0], trigger mode and message type as well as other fields associated with the specific interrupt.
+The message type may be Fixed, SMI, NMI, or External interrupt.
+A Mask bit is also provided to mask the interrupt.